raul23/pyebooktools/README.md

-# ebook-tools [WORK-IN-PROGRESS]
+# python-ebook-tools [WORK-IN-PROGRESS]
 Python scripts for organizing and managing ebook collections

-Porting ebook-tools' shell scripts to Python
+This is a Python port ebook-tools' shell scripts ref.: https://github.com/na--/ebook-tools
-ref.: https://github.com/na--/ebook-tools